turnkey-commerce/status-updater/README.md

 the user that will use the program.
 Optionally you can edit the button labels that will be seen by the user.

+5. Start the program by clicking on the status-updater.exe file.
+Use the Configuration -> Configure menu to set the SMTP User and Password for the email settings.
+This will write the encrypted settings back to the config.toml so that they are not visible as plain text.

-5. The program can then be tested by clicking on the status-updater.exe file.
+6. The program can then be tested by clicking on the status-updater.exe file.
 If all works as expected it can be distributed to the user, being sure to keep it with the config.toml file.

-6. For better ease of use for the end user you can right-mouse drag the status-updater.exe to the user's desktop and create a shortcut to the program.
+7. For better ease of use for the end user you can right-mouse drag the status-updater.exe to the user's desktop and create a shortcut to the program.